Layr-Labs/eigenlayer-docs/docs/eigenlayer/restaking-guides/1-restaking-developer-guide.md

 Please see the [this document](https://hackmd.io/@-HV50kYcRqOjl_7du8m1AA/SkJPfqBeC) and [PR #515](https://github.com/Layr-Labs/eigenlayer-contracts/pull/515) for a design history and motivation for the PEPE Release.

+## Key Management and Proof Submitter

+Use a secure key management solution for your EigenPod generation key (aka the EigenPod "owner"), such as a hardware wallet solution.

+We recommend using a different key for the Proof Submitter.
+The Proof Submitter is any other address that is approved to submit proofs on behalf of the EigenPod owner.
+This allows the EigenPod owner key to remain used less frequently and remain more secure.

+[todo ask @antojoseph to suggest wording here]

+## Prerequisites

+The user will need an environment available to run the [EigenPod Proof Gen CLI](https://github.com/Layr-Labs/eigenpod-proofs-generation/tree/master/cli#quickstart) including its software prerequisites.

 ## Steps to Deposit (Restake) Validator Native Beacon Chain ETH

+For users planning to restake multiple validators, we recommend they connect many validators to a single EigenPod in order to reduce cost and complexity where possible.
+"Generate Proof Via eigenpod-proofs-generation CLI" will prove all connected validators.

+## Steps to Convert Consensus Rewards to Restaked Shares

+As of the PEPE release, users can now convert consensus rewards and validator execution fees to restaked shares.
+Initiating and completing a checkpoint proof will automatically convert any consensus rewards to restaked shares for the EigenPod.

+1. Check the status command via `./cli status` to determine how many additional shares the user would gain from completing a checkpoint at this time.
+2. Generate [checkpoint proof ](https://github.com/Layr-Labs/eigenpod-proofs-generation/tree/master/cli#checkpoint-proofs)via eigenpod-proofs-generation CLI in order to initiate and complete a checkpoint.
+This command will both start the checkpoint and run verify proofs until the checkpoint is completed.

+### Checkpoint Frequency

+Users should not initiate a checkpoint more frequently than once every two weeks (approximately).
+The longer you wait before performing a checkpoint, the more gas users will save.
+The gas cost of a checkpoint is the same, regardless of how many consensus rewards will be proven.
+Each user should determine the best interval to fit their gas cost and restaking benefit needs.
+Consensus rewards are moved from the beacon chain to your EigenPod once every approximately 8 days per the Ethereum protocol.
+Checkpoint intervals more frequently than 8 days would result in no benefit for the user.

+## Steps to Withdraw Restaked Balance

+1. Validator Exit
+   1. Fully exit the Validator.
+You may monitor its activity via [beaconcha.in/validator/\[yourvalidatorid](http://beaconcha.in/validator/\[yourvalidatorid)\] .
+   2. Wait for the final beacon chain withdrawal to be deposited to your EigenPod.
+There can be a lag of up to \[some time tbd from Chris\] for between the validator appearing as "exited" and the withdrawal amount deposited to EigenPod.
+Please see the "Withdrawals" tab and "Time" column for your validator via beaconcha.in/validator/\[yourvalidatorid\]#withdrawals .
+The ETH will then be recognized in the EigenPod.
+2. Generate [checkpoint proof ](https://github.com/Layr-Labs/eigenpod-proofs-generation/tree/master/cli#checkpoint-proofs)via eigenpod-proofs-generation CLI in order to initiate and complete a checkpoint.
+3. Call the DelegationManager.queueWithdrawal() function.
+4. Wait for Escrow Period to complete.
+5. Call DelegationManager.completeQueuedWithdrawal()

+## Steps to Withdraw Yield Only

+This process is intended to allow users to withdraw yield (beacon chain consensus rewards, execution fees, and ETH) from the EigenPod.

+1. Generate [checkpoint proof ](https://github.com/Layr-Labs/eigenpod-proofs-generation/tree/master/cli#checkpoint-proofs)via eigenpod-proofs-generation CLI in order to initiate and complete a checkpoint.
+2. \[todo: complete this process with Eng\]
+   1. ?Call the DelegationManager.queueWithdrawal() function?
+   2. I [couldn't find out](https://github.com/Layr-Labs/eigenlayer-contracts/blob/feat/partial-withdrawal-batching/docs/core/DelegationManager.md#queuewithdrawals) how the user should limit their withdrawal to only Yield amounts, to avoid interfering with native restaked validator ETH balances.
+3. Wait for Escrow Period to complete.
+4. Call DelegationManager.completeQueuedWithdrawal()?